LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     The written text may include extra details and exercises, and it will have the latest revisions.

+In various formats, be aware of these helpful features:

+    * We have picked out particularly important words, phrases, and symbols, and put them in our
+      `index <genindex.html>`_, which is accessible from each web page.
+    * In a web version on our website, you can use the `Search option <search.html?q=&check_keywords=yes&area=default>`_ to look for words, in general.
+The location of the search link varies depending on theme being used, and can be hidden.
+This does *not* work on a downloaded local html copy.
+    * We start with a brief table of contents for the whole book.
+      *In the web versions*
+      you can get the most detailed table of contents for a single chapter by clicking on a chapter title in the main table of contents or the current chapter title in the top banner on a regular content page.

 Her are further links that may be useful in our repository:

 *   http://bitbucket.org/gkthiruvathukal/introcs-csharp/